lumlumva/cse15l-lab-reports/lab1.md

 3. command with a path to a file as an argument
 ![Image](cd3.png)
 - The working directory is /home.
-- We are trying to pass a file instead of a directory as the argument of the `cd` command, it contradicts with the function of cd command which it enables us to move between different directories.
-Thus, the system remind us that the input argument is not a directory and stays at the previous working directory.
+- We are trying to pass a file instead of a directory as the argument of the `cd` command, it contradicts the function of the `cd` command which enables us to move between different directories.
+Thus, the system reminds us that the input argument is not a directory and stays at the previous working directory.
 - This output is an error because the system is expecting a directory as an argument, but instead a file is given.